RubixML/ML/README.md

 ---
 ### Serializers
 Serializers take persistable objects and convert between object and serial (text, binary, etc.) representations of them.
 They are responsible for making persistable objects savable to a backend system such as a database or filesystem.
-Note that serializers should **never** be given data from userland in a live system as this is a security issue.

 To serialize a persistable object:
 ```php